Awannaphasch2016/TODO-Manager/README.md

 ## Pros/Cons
 * Pros
+    * this TODO-MANAGER is created to help ease collaboration and enhance transparency in working environment.
     * managing todo list in this allows me to "pause" and "resume" on the exact "action" I was taking.
-    * this TODO-MANAGER is created to help ease collaboration and enhance transparency in working environment.
-    * looking git commit show amount of "action" I finished on each day.
+    * looking at git commit show amount of "action" I finished on each day.
         * using "git crawler" technique (don't remember the actual name) I can later plot "activity" graph for daily/weekly/monthly/yearly.
             * "git crawler"
                 * crawl git "diff" over time.